amzker/PlatformerAI/README.md

 as name suggets you will be playing against AI

 NOTE: LV4 does not exist, also if AI does not move then restart level from welcome menu.
+[M key is shortcut]
 - this will happpen when next scene is loaded from portal, and i need to debug that for now.

 # **TODO**: